craftercms/docs/source/.new-ia/by-role/system-admin/installation.rst

 The quick start guide provides instructions on setting up a development environment by installing Crafter CMS from the prebuilt binaries

-* :ref:`installing-crafter-cms-from-prebuilt-binaries`
+* :ref:`newIa-getting-started`

-To learn more about the developer workflow, see :ref:`devOps-workflow`.
+To learn more about the developer workflow, see :ref:`newIa-devOps-workflow`.

 ----------------------
 Production Environment